ToolmanP/Thoughtcrime/pages/CSE.md

 				- Make it feasible to keep a TCP connection open for a extended time
 				- Master Stores all metadata in memory
 			- Master:
-				- Replicates the metadata
-				- Maintains the metadata of the whole file system
+				- Maintains the metadata of the whole file system including the locations of the chunk and filename -chunk mappings.
 				- Store all the data in the memory and persist an operation log
 				- Chunk Location is not stored persistently for consistency management
 	- #### Client